symcbean/kpx-writer-php/README.md

 # KeePassWriter (kpx-writer-php)

-This is is a PHP wrapper around the KeePassXC-cli binary (supplied with KeePassXC) providing and API for creating KeePass databases.
+This is is a PHP wrapper around the KeePassXC-cli binary (supplied with KeePassXC) providing an API for creating KeePass databases.

 Cleartext secrets are never written to the filesystem by the library.